claraduboisr/linkdictionary/README.md

   -  Total time it takes to run all the code
   -  Fastest and slowest method between all.

-In addition, having placed this timers, we noticed that in several iterators, the process was very slow.
+Additionally, having placed this timers, we noticed that in several iterators, the process was very slow.
 For that reason, we used list iterators:
 ´´´java
    ListIterator<String> iterator = words.listIterator();
                while(iterator.hasNext()){